Last Updated on June 11, 2023 by Eden

 Here are some of the best places to buy an official kpop light stick.

 Daebak is a must-shop site if you’re looking for kpop lightsticks and merch but it’s also great if you’re a fan of kdramas or kcharacters.
 There’s a huge selection of lightsticks and lightstick accessories to choose from and shipping is free on orders over $70.
-You can also use Buy Now, Pay Later here to stock up on all your favorite kpop merch.
+You can also use Buy Now, Pay Later here to stock up on all your favorite kpop merch, including kpop albums.

 Kpopomo is an excellent place to buy official kpop merch online, including lightsticks.
 You can find official lightsticks for plenty of top groups from the second generation, third generation and fourth generation.
 There’s also a selection of lightsticks for solo kpop artists like Chungha and IU.